The doctor will ask about symptoms and past health. A physical exam will be done. The symptoms and exam may be enough to make the diagnosis.

 The doctor will take a sample of nasal discharge.
 It is sent to the lab and checked for bacteria.
 The culture may be obtained during nasal endoscopy.
 Nasal cultures are usually not done for healthy people with acute sinusitis.

-of the sinuses may sometimes be taken.
+X-rays of the sinuses may sometimes be taken.
 They may help confirm a diagnosis of acute sinusitis.

-are imaging tests.
+CT scans are imaging tests.
 They can help see areas that sinus x-rays may not see.
 CT scans are most effective for diagnosing chronic sinusitis.

-MRI scan may be done to look for problems related to sinusitis.
+An MRI scan may be done to look for problems related to sinusitis.

 Sweat Chloride Test